 Contact a plumber if you are uncomfortable attempting this repair.
 Green staining of fixtures is usually a water related issue due to the chemical compositions in the water, and is not a builder defect.
-A solution of baking soda and white table vinegar will generally remove these stains.
-Thoroughly rinse with water after cleaning.

 Taps should be cleaned with clear water and dried with a soft cloth.
 Do not use chemical cleaners or abrasive pads.
 These products may cause de-plating of the finishes.